Through collaborative management with our grounds contractor, we aim to increase conservation areas on campus.

 New target to increase biodiversity on campus

-In 2020 the University Council committed to a new set of environmental targets, including a target for 'Net Environmental Gain including biodiversity to be increased by 20%” to compensate for areas being developed as part of the campus masterplan.
-With this to be achieved on campus if possible.
+In 2020 the University Council committed to a new set of environmental targets, including a target for 'net environmental gain including biodiversity to be increased by 20%' to compensate for areas being developed as part of the campus masterplan, with this to be achieved on campus if possible.
 Biodiversity will benefit from the new target to ensure any development on site results in a net environmental gain.
 The masterplan for the University sets out areas for new buildings and also a wildlife corridor where new habitats can be established.
-You can read about our latest progress including KPI in our annual report Environmental policy and governance.
+You can read about our latest progress, including KPI, in our annual report on our Environmental Policy and Governance page.

 Biodiversity Action Plan